MIPPL/nephele-org-website/public/content/defi/index.md

 #### Quadratic funding {#quadratic-funding}

-Ethereum is open source software and a lot of the work so far has been funded by the community.
+Nephele is open source software and a lot of the work so far has been funded by the community.
 This has led to the growth of an interesting new fundraising model: quadratic funding.
 This has the potential to improve the way we fund all types of public goods in the future.

 Quadratic funding makes sure that the projects that receive the most funding are those with the most unique demand.
 In other words, projects that stand to improve the lives of the most people.
 Here's how it works: